Adult Emotional Dependency (AED)

 - Fully capitalize on the therapeutic and self-development work done in the past, and the future efforts invested in personal development.

-You can now experience the CognitiveOS Hypnosis® Mind Training program also in the comfort of you home, with the Anxiety Clinic Virtual Reality mobile app.
-Read more...
+You can now experience the CognitiveOS Hypnosis® program in the comfort of you home, either working remotely with Luca Bosurgi, the creator of the method, via phone/video conference, click here to schedule your free consultation, or with the groundbreaking CognitiveOS Hypnosis® Virtual Reality program offered by the Anxiety Clinic VR mobile app.

 Emotional Dependency is an instinctual behavior, hardcoded in our mind to protect and stimulate our emotional development during childhood.
 It's main function is to compel children to gain parental protection, guidance and emotional fulfillment.